 Just because Cervical Cancer Awareness Month (January) is over, doesn’t mean self-care can’t happen right now.
 Our health is always in season, and I’ve become more acutely aware of that over the past year.

 There was a period of time though I was without health insurance.
-I had just gone through a divorce, had immediately lost my healthcare coverage through the military and had just found out about the adenomas in my parathyroid glands.
-I quickly got health insurance, had a plethora of tests and appointments, along with surgery, and a couple of days recovering in hospital.
+The day my divorce was finalized the military removed my coverage for health insurance.
+And, I had just found out about the adenomas in my parathyroid glands.
+I quickly got health insurance, had a plethora of tests and appointments, along with surgery, followed by a couple of days recovering in hospital.
 Suddenly my co-pays had added up to a few thousand dollars.
-I couldn't afford to keep up my healthcare coverage and continue to keep making payments on the medical bills, and insurance companies are not very understanding when it comes to that.
-I found myself without health insurance for a couple of years as I tried desperately to pay off those medical bills, then there was an emergency room visit, and another couple of thousand dollars later ... all of a sudden I wasn't taking care of me anymore.
-I couldn't afford to get insurance or go for my annual mammogram or pap smear.
-It was hard, but eventually, I did pay off those medical bills and got coverage again and was able to get back in charge of taking care of me again.
+I couldn’t afford to keep up my healthcare coverage and continue to keep making payments on the medical bills.
+The insurance companies are not very understanding when it comes to that.
+I found myself without health insurance for a couple of years as I tried desperately to pay off those medical bills, then there was an emergency room visit, and another couple of thousand dollars later … all of a sudden I wasn’t taking care of me anymore.
+I couldn’t afford to get insurance or go for my annual mammogram or pap smear.
+It was hard, but eventually, I did pay off those medical bills and got coverage again and was able to get back in charge of my health again.

 What I didn’t know is that there are some things you don’t need insurance for and can do from the comfort of your own home.